 Would you want a Criminal Justice department chair talking to your son or daughter this way?

 In Nov 2014 Deb Rice told a graduate student, and others, that Dr. Burton was mentally ill and spread other false rumors.
 The graduate student told Dr. Burton about the rumors he had heard.
-Dr. Burton complained about Deb Rice’s rumors to CJ department chair Dr. Dalecki.
+Dr. Burton complained about Deb Rice’s rumors to CJ department interim chair Dr. Dalecki.
 Instead of disciplining Rice, Dr. Dalecki called in the graduate student for what Dalecki called a “mentoring” session and told him to apologize to Deb Rice for sharing the information with Dr. Burton.
 The graduate student audio recorded the meeting and here it is: (Dalecki-grad-student).
 The grad student was fired shortly after this meeting.
 He and I both believe the reason he was fired is because he was loyal to Sabina.

-Sabina gave him a letter of recommendation and the former grad student is now working as an aide for a republican senator in another state.
+Sabina gave him a letter of recommendation and the former grad student is now working as an aide for a Republican senator in another state.

 I just learned a new word.
 Gaslighting is “a form of intimidation or psychological abuse, sometimes called